almeida-raphael/arpc/README.md

 ### Architecture
 If you want to check our architecture and design choices, check the project paper (link will be available soon).

 ### Usage
 ```go
 ```

+### Examples
+If you want examples we have the [aRPC Examples repository](https://github.com/almeida-raphael/arpc_examples), this is a collection of examples to show aRPC features and ease the understanding of new aRPC users and contributors.

 ### WIP
 This project is currently a work in progress and should be not used in production environments.